 What must the IEP contain?

 The IEP must contain a statement of the program modifications or supports for school personnel that will be provided for the child.
 These are tools that will help school personnel work more effectively with the child and could include special training for the child’s teacher.
 The IEP must include enough information to enable teachers to understand what is required to effectively implement it.
 TCTA-initiated legislation passed in 2013 specifies that a student’s behavioral intervention plan is part of the IEP.
+Recently passed legislation requires that if a behavior improvement plan or behavioral intervention plan is included as part of a student’s IEP, the IEP committee must review the plan at least annually to address changes in the student’s circumstances that might affect behavior, such as a different placement, an increase in disciplinary actions, a pattern of unexcused absences or an unauthorized unsupervised departure from an education setting.
+The review should also address the safety of the student or others.

 TEA model IEP form